-The Company has in place a remuneration framework (which covers all aspects of remuneration) for the Directors (Provisions 7.1, 7.2 and 7.3) and the KMP.
-The Company has currently identified the MD who is the only ED of the Company, the President The Company's remuneration policy for Directors comprises and the CFO as the Company's KMP for FY 2023.
-On the following distinct objectives: an annual basis, the RC reviews and recommends fees payable to the Directors for the Board's consideration to ensure that the procedure for determining before approval is sought from the shareholders at the remuneration for Directors is formal and transparent; AGM.
-The RC also reviews and recommends annually (b) to ensure that the level of remuneration is sufficient the specific remuneration packages for the Directors and the KMP including salary adjustments/increments, where applicable, variable bonuses and share options to be granted to the KMP for approval by the Board.
-The KMP's contracts of service which have been reviewed value creation for the Company; and by the RC do not contain any unfair or unreasonable (c) to ensure that no Director is involved in deciding on termination clauses. his/her own remuneration.
+The Company has in place a remuneration framework (which covers all aspects of remuneration) for the Directors and the KMP.
+The Company has identified the MD who is the only ED of the Company, the President and the CFO as the Company's KMP for FY 2024.
+On an annual basis, the RC reviews and recommends fees payable to the Directors for the Board's consideration before approval is sought from the shareholders at the AGM.
+The RC also reviews and recommends annually the specific remuneration packages for the Directors and the KMP including salary adjustments/ increments, where applicable, variable bonuses and share options to be granted to the KMP for approval by the Board.
+The KMP's contracts of service which have been reviewed by the RC do not contain any unfair or unreasonable termination clauses.